 6. Alexander Graham Bell Applied For A Patent For The Telephone On Valentine’s Day

 It was on this romantic holiday that Alexander Graham Bell applied for a patent for his revolutionary invention – the telephone!
 Now, the telephone is the biggest medium for sending and receiving Valentine’s Day greetings.

 7. Valentine’s Day Is The Second Most Popular Day For Sending Cards

 Valentine’s Day is a day when people all around the world send and receive cards.
+A greeting card with a personalized message makes for great memories, especially as you grow older together.
 It is second only to Christmas in this regard.
 Valentine cards are mass-produced, and most of the stock is sold out by the time the holiday rolls around.